Armchair-Heavy-Industries/A4T/README.md

 > [!TIP]
 > ### Printed Parts Configurator<br/>
-> A great way to understand which files to print is by using this amazing configurator from **Corunir**: <a href="https://a4t.wizards-enclave.net/">https://a4t.wizards-enclave.net/</a>
+> A great way to understand which files to print is by using this amazing configurator from <a href="https://github.com/Corunir">Corunir</a>: <a href="https://a4t.wizards-enclave.net/">https://a4t.wizards-enclave.net/</a>

 <br/><br/><br/><br/>